 Tailwind Setup

-Tailwind CSS powers the styling system of this portfolio.
-This section outlines how it was integrated using a CDN-first approach and extended through custom configuration to support themes, syntax highlighting, and responsiveness.
+Tailwind CSS powers the styling for this portfolio.
+This section outlines its integration, which uses a hybrid approach: a CDN for local development and a compiled stylesheet for production.
+The system is also extended with custom configurations to support themes, syntax highlighting, and responsiveness.

 Theme Colors